TracyZhangyr/Minecraft-Geolocator/docs/status.md

 ## Changes Made

-1. Reduced from 4 images per coordinate to 2 images per coordinate
-2. Image resolution is set to 640x360x3
+1. Image resolution is set to 640x360x3
-3. Map changed from set survival Minecraft seed to custom made map of Washington D.C.
+2. Map changed from set survival Minecraft seed to custom made map of Washington D.C.

 ## What we solved in our prototype